jaschwanda/wordpress-solutions/README.md

 ## Installation ##
 This module should be installed in the usi-wordpress-solutions folder under the main WordPress plugins folder.
-There are some third party packages that must be installed if you use them:
+There are also some third party packages that must be installed if you use them:

 ### PHPSpreadsheet Installation
 If you want to create and download Microsoft Excel documents then you have to install PHPOffice/PHPSpreadsheet